How to Learn From Your Mistakes: 7 Steps to Growth

 Yeah, sorry.

-Be ready to make new mistakes, and approach each day, project or new goal with compassionate curiosity.
-Muse to yourself “I wonder what will go wrong today?” or “I wonder what I’m about to learn here?”
-Rather than sinking into frustration, disappointment or defeat, relish the chance to keep growing, and be grateful that you’re moving forward with something that matters.
+Be ready to make new mistakes and approach each day, project, or goal with compassionate curiosity.
+Muse to yourself, “I wonder what will go wrong today?” or “I wonder what I’m about to learn here?”
+Rather than sinking into frustration, disappointment or defeat, relish the chance to keep growing and be grateful that you’re moving forward with something that matters.

 Remember, mistakes are proof that you’re trying.